macbuse/WRITING/life.md

 free world.

 Nothing could be the same again.
 So they chanted.
-We should forget their errors of the past, not forgive them but forget.
-Together we were going to a better place, a new world where the most vulnerable would be with us.
-Well at least for the handful of months that fate might have allotted them.
+We should forget their errors of the past, not merely forgive them but forget.
+Together we were going to a better place, a new world where the most vulnerable would still be with us.
+Well at least for the handful of months that fate might have allotted them given their advanced years.
+Those most vulnerable, a peculiar almost Dickensian phrase, conjuring visions of wretched orphans falling into the hands of vile slave masters.
+Those poor unfortunates, the prospect of a life of misery before them.
+But the most vulnerable who now were the wheezing old, their lives well spent, often packed with memories of the post-war Golden Age.

+So we obeyed and traded the lives of our children for a few months more.